SonnyBurnett/image_recognition/README.md

 ## Part 6: Prepare the R script that generates the model

-trainModel.R - R script to create and train the model app.R        - R Shiny app to use the model
+trainModel.R - R script to create and train the model\
+app.R        - R Shiny app to use the model\

 Open trainModel.R in R Studio.
-First we will load the 4 libraries we need.
+First we will load the 4 libraries we need.\
 Run them one-by-one to see if everything works as expected.

 If you prepared your folders correctly you only have to specify the path to the images.
-You can leave all other values untouched.
+You can leave all other values untouched.\
 `path_data <- "your_path_to_your_images"``

 The first part of the script sets the variables we need.

 In the second part the data is prepared so it can be used for training.
 - The images are split into a train set and a validation set (array of images).
-- Also the images are resized to make reduce processing time and to unify.
+- Also the images are resized to reduce processing time and to unify.
 - This can take a little bit of time if you have many images.
-- Your output will look somethiong like this:
+- Your output will look something like this:

-`Found 3274 images belonging to 6 classes.`
+`Found 3274 images belonging to 6 classes.`\
 `Found 817 images belonging to 6 classes.`

 In the Third part a model is created.